1867 Java earthquake: Damage

 In Surakarta and Yogyakarta, approximately 372 homes were destroyed or heavily damaged.
 A total of 1,000 homes were destroyed.
 The Kraton Ngayogyakarta Hadiningrat was heavily damaged.
 Several buildings in the Taman Sari palace complex were destroyed.
 Water features in the area were drained.
 The damaged complex eventually became a place for squatters to reside in.
 The Sewu temple in Klaten suffered a complete collapse of its main dome structure.
 Despite the extent of damage, only five fatalities were reported, though it may be as high as 327, 500 or 700.
 In Surakarta, at least 236 people were killed.
 Twelve of the fatalities were Europeans.
 Four people were killed by collapsing stone construction at a camp in the Pekalongan Regency.
 Great damage was also reported in Bantul.
 At Salatiga, the earthquake caused a clock to stop at the time of its occurrence: 04:21, but the shaking lasted until 04:22.

 On Mount Merapi, many landslides were triggered.
 Ground fissures were also observed.
 In the Java Sea, a seaquake was observed but there were no reports of a tsunami.
 Moderate damage to factory and industrial facilities was reported in Bandjardjawa.
 Effects from the quake were also felt on ships docked at Batavia and those located hundreds of miles away.
 Several houses collapsed in the Semarang Regency.
 In Surabaya, a church suffered cracks and a sugar factory was damaged.

+In the book Raden Saleh: kehidupan dan karyanya by Werner Kraus, the death toll was in the "thousands" although no exact figure was provoded.
+Among the people who felt and witnessed the destruction was Alfred Russel Wallace.